Divya15042007/E-commerce_follow_along/README.md

 - Add a section for addresses with an “Add Address” button, and display “No address found” if no address exists.

 This milestone enhances the user experience by providing a profile page to view and manage their information.

+### Milestone 21: Address Form Frontend Page
+# Overview
+Create a frontend form to collect and store address details, including country, city, address1, address2, zip code, and address type.
+# Steps
+Build the address form page.
+Store input values in state.
+Navigate to this form when clicking "Add Address" in the profile.